mantidproject/mantid/docs/source/algorithms/ConvertPeaksWorkspace-v1.rst

 Description
 -----------

-This algorithm provides bi-directional conversion between regular PeaksWorkspace and LeanElasticPeaksWorkspace.
+This algorithm provides bi-directional conversion between regular :ref:`PeaksWorkspace <PeaksWorkspace>` and :ref:`LeanElasticPeaksWorkspace <LeanElasticPeaksWorkspace>`.

 When casting a PeaksWorkspace into a LeanElasticPeaksWorkspace, information related to detector (DetID, BankName, Row, Col) is discarded.